bete241011/alx-system_engineering-devops/0x00-shell_basics/README.md

 # 14. Script that copies all the HTML files from the current working directory to the parent of the working directory, but only copy files that did not exist in the parent of the working directory or were newer than the versions in the parent of the working directory.
 # 15. Script that moves all files start with an uppercase letter to the directory /tmp/u.
 # 16. Script that deletes all files in the current working directory that end with the character ~.
 # 17. Script that creates directories welcome, welcome/to, welcome/to/holberton directory trees in the current directory with a single command.
+# 18. Script that lists all files and directories of the current directory, separeted by commas(,), directory ends with slash(/), should be alpha ordered, hidden files come first and digit come first.